-When you’re analysing visuals, you must also consider the different types of visuals out there on social media.
+When you’re analysing visuals withing a digital marketing analysis, you must also consider the different types of visuals out there on social media.

 The good news is there are multiple formats for visuals on social media: still images, GIFs, videos, carousels, canvas, 360 photos.
 You should always have a variety of them on your page to always have the audience coming back for more.